ALPHA-KETOGLUTARATE: Benefits, Dosage, Side Effects, Drug Interactions, and Other Important Information

 AKG may influence several cellular signaling pathways, including the mTOR and AMPK pathways.
 AKG can increase autophagy, improve mitochondrial function, and lengthen longevity by blocking mTOR signaling and activating AMPK.
 By acting as a substitute substrate for glutamate dehydrogenase and lowering the intracellular accumulation of glutamate, AKG can also shield neurons from glutamate-induced excitotoxicity.

 Thus, it is safe to say that alpha-ketoglutarate is a versatile chemical with a variety of physiological functions and potential health advantages.
-Individuals and healthcare professionals can make educated judgments about the potential inclusion of AKG into a holistic health and wellness strategy by studying its chemistry, physiological mechanisms of action, and appropriate use as a dietary supplement.
+Individuals and healthcare can make educated judgments about the potential inclusion of AKG into a holistic health and wellness strategy by studying its chemistry, physiological mechanisms of action, and appropriate use as a dietary supplement.

 Healthy blood flow.